Timo614/timo614.github.io/docs/_posts/2024-05-28-dfrobot-unihiker-scale.md

 Early on in my hobbyist electronics journey I came across the DFRobot HX711 pressure sensor.
 It had a micropython library for it and allowed access over i2c so it sounded like a good choice for a [little project modifying the code](https://github.com/Timo614/dfrobot_hx711_i2c_circuit_python) to work with circuit python and getting it working with my Adafruit Clue.
 With a Unihiker on hand I figured it would be neat to do something similar here.

+I had the pleasure of trying out the DFRobot Unihiker as part of the [Unihiker trial](https://community.dfrobot.com/contest-1040.html).
+Thank you DFRobot for sponsoring this project through the trial program!

 ## Function

 The scale is pretty simple once setup: